 Apple Pay like Google Pay allows customers to make contactless payments

 via their mobile phone or smartwatch.
-Apple Pay comes with the added benefit of users not being restricted by the £30 contactless limit that are in place on contactless credit and debit card payments.
+Apple Pay comes with the added benefit of users not being restricted by the £30 contactless limit that is in place on contactless credit and debit card payments.

 Samsung Pay makes making and taking payments easy.
 Widely accepted due to having both

 As a business not only can you not afford to not accept card payments but you now need to also ensure the payment solution you provide allows for contactless payments.
-We now live in an almost “cashless society” where customers no longer carry cash in their pockets and expect everywhere they go to allow them the option of making payments by their card or contactless device.
+We now live in an almost “cashless society” where customers no longer carry cash in their pockets and expect everywhere they go to allow them the option of making payments by their card or a contactless device.
 Contactless card machine solutions are affordable, growing in popularity and are provided by a vast array of card payment providers in the UK.
 Don’t get left behind and lose out on customers by not having contactless payment solutions in place.